Tyler, the Creator: 2017–2018: Flower Boy, television, and WANG$AP

-On April 8, 2017, Frank Ocean released a song titled "Biking" on his Beats One radio station "blonded RADIO", which features both Tyler, the Creator and Jay Z. Eight days later it was announced Okonma would write, produce, and perform the theme song for scientist Bill Nye's new show, Bill Nye Saves the World.

-On June 28, the trailer for Okonma's TV show Nuts + Bolts premiered on Viceland.
-The show focuses on things Tyler, the Creator finds interesting or is passionate about, and explains how they are created.
+On April 8, 2017, Frank Ocean released a song titled "Biking" on his Beats 1 radio station "Blonded Radio", which features both Tyler, the Creator, and Jay Z. Eight days later it was announced Tyler would write, produce, and perform the theme song for scientist Bill Nye's new show, Bill Nye Saves the World.
+On June 28, the trailer for Tyler's TV show Nuts + Bolts premiered on Viceland.
+The show focuses on things Tyler, the Creator, finds interesting or is passionate about, and explains how they are created.
 The series premiered on August 3, 2017.

-On June 29, 2017, Okonma released the song "Who Dat Boy" featuring ASAP Rocky on a new YouTube channel, following many promotional countdown posts on his social media accounts.
+On June 29, 2017, Tyler released the song "Who Dat Boy" featuring ASAP Rocky on a new YouTube channel, following many promotional countdown posts on his social media accounts.
 Later that night, he released the song on streaming services alongside a new song titled "911 / Mr. Lonely" featuring Steve Lacy, Frank Ocean, and Anna of the North.
-On July 6, 2017, he announced the title, tracklist and release date of his fourth album, Flower Boy, which was released on July 21, 2017.
+On July 6, 2017, he announced the title, tracklist and release date of his fifth album, Flower Boy, which was released on July 21, 2017.
 Several singles were released following up to the album's release date, including "Boredom" and "I Ain't Got Time!".
 The album was released via iTunes, Spotify, and other major music services.
-On September 14, 2017, Tyler, the Creator announced his third TV show to date, The Jellies.
+On September 14, 2017, Tyler, the Creator, announced his third TV show to date, The Jellies!.
 It premiered on October 22, 2017.
 Flower Boy received rave reviews from critics and was nominated for Best Rap Album at the 60th Annual Grammy Awards, giving Tyler his second Grammy nomination after contributing to 2013 Album of the Year nominee Channel Orange, but was beat out by Kendrick Lamar's fourth studio album Damn.

-On March 29, 2018, Okonma released "Okra", amongst a string of freestyles and remixes.
-Okonma referred to it as a "throwaway song", stating that it was not going to be included on any upcoming album, and was not an indication of the sound of any future projects.
+On March 29, 2018, Tyler released "Okra", among a string of freestyles and remixes.
+Tyler referred to it as a "throwaway song", stating that it was not going to be included on any upcoming album, and was not an indication of the sound of any future projects.
 On May 22, 2018, he released "435", continuing this string of singles.
-On July 23, 2018, Okonma and ASAP Rocky announced a collaborative project, WANG$AP, by releasing a music video for a remix of Monica's "Knock Knock" named "Potato Salad" on "AWGE DVD (Vol. 3)", a video compilation by AWGE, ASAP Rocky's creative agency.
+On July 23, 2018, Tyler and ASAP Rocky announced a collaborative project, WANG$AP, by releasing a music video for a remix of Monica's "Knock Knock" called "Potato Salad" on "AWGE DVD (Vol. 3)", a video compilation by AWGE, ASAP Rocky's creative agency.